mwladyka126/bulletinBoard/README.md

 - API server created with `Express` with the main aim to serve static files for the frontend part, communication and operations on the data base,
-- data base created with `MongoDB` and `Mongoose`, -user authentication with `Google OAuth`
+- data base created with `MongoDB` and `Mongoose`,
+- user authentication with `Google OAuth`

 ## See the project on heroku: